ramasamy-duraipandy/tamil-pulavar/README.md

 # SETUP

-Update the database username, password and host in www.tamilpulavar.org/connection.php
+Update the database username, password and host in connection.php

 # DB setup